gautam7-github/sql-practice-answers/readme.md

 Q20.
 Show patient_id and first_name from patients where their first_name start and ends with 's' and is at least 6 characters long.

 Q21.
 Show patient_id, first_name, last_name from patients whos diagnosis is 'Dementia'.

+Q22.
+Display every patient's first_name.
+Order the list by the length of each name and then by alphbetically

+Q23.
+Show the total amount of male patients and the total amount of female patients in the patients table.
+Display the two results in the same row.

+Q24.
+Show first and last name, allergies from patients which have allergies to either 'Penicillin' or 'Morphine'.
+Show results ordered ascending by allergies then by first_name then by last_name.

+Q25.
+Show patient_id, diagnosis from admissions.
+Find patients admitted multiple times for the same diagnosis.
 # Hard